Information about who can register a birth, what we'll need from you, and what to do once your baby has been registered.

 • if married to baby’s father at the time of the birth, the number of her previous children by her present husband or any previous husband

 It is vitally important that the information recorded in the register should be correct, so it should be checked carefully by parents at the point of registration.
-Any corrections that have to be made after the registration will cost up to £90.
+Any corrections that have to be made after the registration will cost between £75 and £90.

 Both parents need to attend the appointment if the couple are unmarried in order for father to be added to the birth register.
-If parents are married, only one parent needs to attend.
+If parents are married only one parent needs to attend with ID for each of you, but you are both more than welcome to attend if you would prefer.

 Who can register a birth?